 Nausea is the most commonly reported side effect, affecting 20-40% of patients in clinical trials.
 It’s typically mild to moderate and most pronounced during the first 2-4 weeks of treatment or when your dose is increased.

-How GLP3 manages it: Your physician starts you on a low dose and increases gradually (titration).
+How providers manage it: Your licensed provider starts you on a low dose and increases gradually (titration).
 This gives your body time to adapt.
 Eating smaller meals, avoiding high-fat foods, and staying hydrated all help.
 For most patients, nausea fades significantly by weeks 4-6.

 Diarrhea and Constipation